gregWDumont/resume_public/README.md

 - **Luxembourg House of Cybersecurity** (Sep 2022 - Present)
   - Developed user interfaces and contributed to front-end programming and documentation enhancements.

-- **NATO Cooperative Cyber Defence Centre of Excellence (CCDCOE)** (Participations in 2022 & 2024)
+- **Luxembourg Army** (Participations in 2022 & 2024)
-  - Engaged in international cyber-defense exercises, with roles ranging from technical implementation to strategic communication.
+  - Engaged in international cyber-defense exercises, with roles ranging from Linux Web App to strategic communication.

 - **International Committee of the Red Cross** (Jan 2024)
   - Participated in a technical hackathon aimed at enhancing cyber capacity by integrating various open-source technologies.